Depression Motivation: A Brief Guide

 Burnout

-There’s only so much that one person can do, but still, millions of us experience burnout by taking on too much and leaving little time for rest.
-Burnout is a condition that can cause depression and low motivation; when you feel stressed, your levels of cortisol (the body’s natural stress hormone) increase.
+There’s only so much that one person can do, but millions of us experience burnout by taking on too much and leaving little time for rest.
+Burnout can be the cause of a lack of motivation and depression; when you feel stressed, your levels of cortisol (the body’s natural stress hormone) increase.

 Constant changes in cortisol levels can lead to the body overproducing this hormone on some occasions and underproducing it on others.
 This leads to feelings of exhaustion, making everyday tasks seem like enormous undertakings.
-This is one of the main reasons that chronic stress has a significant impact on our mental health, and of course, our levels of motivation.
+This is one of the main reasons that chronic stress has a significant impact on our mental health and, of course, our levels of motivation.
+If any simple act can feel overwhelming in your daily life, that is a clear sign of burnout, which requires a healthy sleep routine, finding ways to improve overall wellness, and a significant amount of time to overcome.

 Depression and a Lack of Motivation: Explained